Rachel D. Gebaide

 Employers also have some flexibility if a storm delays the processing and delivery of wage payments to employees as Florida has no law governing the frequency of wage payments.
 However, if an employer has employees outside of Florida, the employer should take note of the laws of those other jurisdictions concerning frequency of wage payments to employees.

-Employees affected by a hurricane may seek protected leave under the Family and Medical Leave Act (“FMLA”) for any serious health condition caused by the hurricane or where the employee must care for a child, spouse, or parent with a serious health condition.
-Even if the employee is not covered by federal, state, or local laws (such as Dade County’s family and medical leave ordinance, Ordinance Sections 11A-29 et seq.) that allow time off for injury or illness, employers should assess whether an employee may be eligible for leave under any of the employer’s policies or under a collective bargaining agreement.
+Employees affected by a hurricane may seek protected leave under the Family and Medical Leave Act (FMLA) for any serious health condition caused by the hurricane or where the employee must care for a child, spouse, or parent with a serious health condition.
+Even if the employee is not covered by federal, state, or local laws that allow time off for injury or illness, employers should assess whether an employee may be eligible for leave under any of the employer’s policies or under a collective bargaining agreement.
 Ultimately, if the employer changes how it enforces its leave policies due to a hurricane, the employer should make sure any changes to enforcement are applied consistently to all employees and that the employer’s actions are always supported by legitimate, non-discriminatory reasons.

 If a business is unable to reopen for an extended period of time in the aftermath of a storm, the effect on employee benefits such as paid leave and health insurance is rather complex, and must be decided on a factual basis pursuant to ERISA, the FMLA, COBRA, and other laws.
 Furthermore, the federal WARN Act imposes 60-day advance notice requirements on employers with 100 or more employees for certain plant closings and mass layoffs.
 Where a plant closing or mass layoff is the result of a natural disaster, the employer is required to give as much notice as is practicable.
 Employers outside of Florida may have to comply with other states’ “mini-WARN” laws.

-The Lowndes firm hopes everyone stays safe this hurricane season, and we stand ready to help employers weather hurricane season and beyond.
+Lowndes wants everyone to stay safe during Hurricane Ian and for the remainder of this hurricane season.
+We stand ready to help employers weather employment issues that arise during this hurricane season and beyond.

 This article is informational only.
 You should consult an attorney before acting or failing to act.
 The law may change rapidly and no warranty is given.
 LOWNDES DISCLAIMS ALL IMPLIED WARRANTIES AND WITHOUT LIMITATION, ANY WARRANTY OF FITNESS FOR A PARTICULAR PURPOSE.
 ALL ARTICLES ARE PROVIDED AS IS AND WITH ALL FAULTS.
 Consult a Lowndes attorney if you wish to establish an attorney/client relationship.